Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Discussion

 While \citet{2021ApJ...909...26B} proposed that the host-galaxy correlation with SN~Ia luminosity is due to the variation in dust properties rather than the luminosities of different progenitor systems, it is not clear yet whether this dust variation is intrinsic to the host galaxies (e.g., from the interstellar medium) or the SN progenitor systems.
 Different SN~Ia explosion scenarios could result in very different dust properties at the SN location.
 For instance, theoretical studies suggested that the double detonations of sub-Chandrasekhar-mass WDs are likely to have intrinsically different dust properties from that of Chandrasekhar-mass WD explosions \citep[e.g.,][]{2019ApJ...873...84P,2021ApJ...922...68S}.
 They tend to be redder due to the line blanketing originating from the ashes of the helium shell (although this may also depend on the viewing angle in the model).

 Observationally, \citet{2009ApJ...699L.139W} suggested that the HV SN~Ia prefers a reddening law of lower $R_V$ than that of NV SN~Ia.
-Assuming most (if not all) of the SNe~Ia in group-II share the same dust properties as that of HV SNe~Ia, this may qualitatively explain the findings in \citet{2021ApJ...909...26B}, given their preference for lower $R_V$ and massive host galaxies.
-The group-II SNe represent only 24\% of the total SNe~Ia in our low-$z$ sample (see Section~\ref{sec:populations}).
-However, this fraction will be raised to $\sim$40\% if we only consider the SNe in galaxies of $\log(\mstellar) > 10\,M_{\odot}$.
-This amount could substantially affect the average dust properties of SNe~Ia in massive galaxies.
+Assuming most (if not all) of the SNe~Ia in the group-II of bimodal \vsiii\ distribution share the same dust properties as that of HV SNe~Ia, this may qualitatively explain the findings in \citet{2021ApJ...909...26B}, given their preference for lower $R_V$ and massive host galaxies.
+While the group-II SNe represent only 24\% of the total SNe~Ia in our low-$z$ sample (see Section~\ref{sec:populations}), this fraction will be raised to $\sim$40\% if we only consider the SNe in galaxies of $\log(\mstellar) > 10\,M_{\odot}$.
 On the other hand, \citet{2018ApJ...859...11S} found that the galaxy dust properties tend to vary with the stellar mass, with massive and quiescent galaxies having lower $R_V$ than that of star-forming galaxies.
-Although HV SN~Ia host galaxies are generally massive, \citet{2015MNRAS.446..354P} found that more than half of the HV SN~Ia host galaxies are likely star-forming galaxies.
+While HV SN~Ia host galaxies are generally massive, \citet{2015MNRAS.446..354P} found that more than half of the HV SN~Ia host galaxies are not quiescent galaxies.
 Therefore, the dust from the interstellar medium alone seems challenging to explain the preference of HV SNe~Ia for having a reddening law of lower $R_V$.
-The unique dust properties of SNe in group-II may be related to their own progenitor systems rather than the global host-galaxy environment.
-If the group-II SNe have a sub-Chandrasekhar-mass origin, they could be an important source of distance uncertainties.
+The nature of the progenitor system could also contribute to the creation of these unique dust properties.
+If the group-II SNe are associated with the sub-Chandrasekhar-mass explosions, they could be a significant source of distance uncertainties.
 This is also evident from the previous studies that showed SNe~Ia in low-mass galaxies are better standard candles than those in massive galaxies \citep[e.g.,][]{2019JKAS...52..181K}.
-Nevertheless, separating the two groups unambiguously is challenging as indicated in Section~\ref{sec:populations}.